EnockCity/Hackathon/README.md

 <p> We took time to understand the data and clean it.
 Some of the tasks we did: <br>
 1. Handling missing values - We used median as our imputation for this data <br>
+2. Feature selection
-2. Categorical data was encoded <br>
+2. Categorical variables were encoded <br>
 3. Columns we demeaned would have correlation were dropped. <br>
 <img src="corr.png" alt = "corr Matrix">